fmanzoor/iot-dashboard/README.md

 # IoT Dashboard

 This is a sample dashboard with minimal features and functionality.
-To get this up and running, you just need to install [Web.py](http://webpy.org) and execute `python server.py` from your terminal.
+To get this up and running, you just need to install [Web.py](http://webpy.org), execute `python server.py` from your terminal and point your browser to [http://localhost:8080/admin/](http://localhost:8080).

 #TODO